microsoft/MLOps_VideoAnomalyDetection/README.md

 The approach followed in this repository involves self-supervised training deep neural networks to develop an in-depth understanding of the physical and causal rules in the observed scenes.
 The model effectively learns to predict future frames in the video in a self-supervised fashion.

-By calculating the error in this prediction, it is then possible to detect if something unusual, an anomalous event, occurred, if there is a large prediction error.
+The trained model can then be used to detect anomalies in videos.
+As the model tries to predict each next frame, one can calculate the error in the model's prediction.
+If the error is large, it is likely that an anomalous even occurred.

 The approach can be used both in a supervised and unsupervised fashion, thus enabling the detection of pre-defined anomalies, but also of anomalous events that have never occurred in the past.

-> Post on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:6512538611181846528) (includes video demonstration)
+> Post on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:6512538611181846528) (includes **video**)

 # Learning Goals

 You will learn:
 1. How to adapt an existing neural network architecture to your use-case.
 1. How to prepare video data for deep learning.
-1. How to perform hyperparameter tuning with [HyperDrive](https://azure.microsoft.com/en-us/blog/experimentation-using-azure-machine-learning/) to improve the performance of you model.
+1. How to perform hyperparameter tuning with [HyperDrive](https://azure.microsoft.com/en-us/blog/experimentation-using-azure-machine-learning/) to improve the performance of your model.
 1. How to deploy a deep neural network as a webservice for video processing.
-1. How to post-process the output of a Keras model for secondary tasks (here, anomaly detection)
+1. How to post-process the output of a Keras model for secondary tasks (here, anomaly detection).
 2. How to define a build pipeline for DevOps.